Shiffrin takes win No. 77 to move within 5 of Vonn's record

 The result leaves the American skier five wins short of the women’s record set by her former teammate Lindsey Vonn.

-Shiffrin finished sixth and fourth, respectively, in two downhills over the past two days before excelling in the super-G format.
+Shiffrin finished sixth and fourth, respectively, in two downhills over the past two days before excelling in the super-G format, despite having hardly trained those disciplines recently.

+“Especially with downhill, it’s like: I haven’t done this in a while, so we just go step-by-step and I always learn something about my mentality doing speed as well,” Shiffrin said.

+“So I feel really quite happy for this whole weekend and maybe try to take some of that with the slalom and GS as well.”

 “I felt very good the last days, but you never know, with super-G especially, you have to push so hard.
 It’s always on the limit.
 Actually, you’re pushing so hard, maybe you’re not going to finish,” Shiffrin said.